Skip to Content

 Is it Legal to Take Rocks from the Lake Michigan Shoreline?

-Whether you are located in Michigan, Wisconsin, Illinois, or Indiana and want to take rocks from the Lake Michigan shoreline, you should always check the local regulations in your area.
+Whether you’re in Michigan, Wisconsin, Illinois, or Indiana and want to collect rocks from the Lake Michigan shoreline, always check the local regulations in your area.

-For example, in most cases, you can’t collect rocks from the boundaries of national parks, national lakeshores, or historical sites designated for preservation.
+For example, in most cases, you can’t collect rocks from national parks, national lakeshores, or historical sites designated for preservation.

 An annual limit is imposed on USDA-administered National Forests and National Recreation lands.
 In most cases, you can only take 10 lbs of specimens annually for personal use.
 When collecting rocks from state-owned or public trust lands, the usual annual limit is 25 lbs, at least for Michigan.